Join the Centennial Club

 A Trust Fund may specify a particular field of interest such as the arts, youth athletics, education, social service, or the environment with a minimum gift of $50,000.
 The Board of Trustees selects projects within your field of interest and presents the award in the name of the Trust Fund.

-Named scholarships may be created with a minimum gift of $25,000.
+Named scholarships may be created with a minimum gift of $50,000.
 Scholarships may be designated for study in broadly defined areas such as medicine and health careers, social service, business, engineering, and education.
 Criteria for selection are at the discretion of the Board of Trustees and are defined annually in the Watertown Foundation Scholarship Application.
-Recipients must be Watertown residents.
+Recipients must be residents of Watertown or Oakville.